dalerog/GuitarStrap/v001/README.md

 * Cord Locks: 2 cord locks.
 I used [single slot](https://a.co/d/drngbGX) and [double slot](https://a.co/d/clO3hms).
 * Velcro Cable Ties: You want to use smaller shorter ties.
 I borrowed some from my phone cables.
 Older ones can work better as they are not too grippy.

+It can be nice to use something to make it clear which end of the strap is the front end and which is the back end.
+Even if you cut the cord to the same length, you will find that you adjust the length of each cord slightly differntly.
+Making some difference between the ends will mean you don't have to adjust the strap as much.
+You can use different color velcro, cord, or cord locks for each end.
+You can tie the knocks on each end differently.
+You could sew or attach something to one end to make it stand out.
+This is just a nice to have.

 These are not affiliate links.

 ![The parts to make a new one](/images/Parts.png)